Mike Morwood: Major accomplishments

 More recent multinational research projects have identified the interactions of human activity, the local environment, climates and island faunas in long-term changes in Indonesia.
 The implications for island biogeography and evolution can be seen extending throughout significant periods of time.
 A collaborative project, with funding from the Australian Research Council, involving Indigenous communities, the University of New England, the Australian National University, the W.A.
 Department of Environment and Conservation, the Kimberley Foundation and Heliwork, is looking at the complex cultural sequences resulting from human occupation and the impacts on faunal habitation through investigating the distribution, chronology and subject matter of cultural heritage sites.
 The research being conducted in the Kimberly region of Australia may provide evidence of the effect of environmental and cultural alteration as a result of climate change and human habitation in the area (Professor Michael "Mike" Morwood 2011).

 Morwood's innovations in on-site field data recovery include the adaptation of shoring techniques found on industrial construction sites that are well suited for deep excavations.
 In addition, he developed effective wet-sieving techniques that greatly improved finds recovery from excavated material.
 He is known for his use of an intelligent database design for recording excavated materials and the documentation of site contexts.
 Morwood's experience in directing large scale projects has ensured the success of collaborative projects between local Government agencies, research centres and interdisciplinary organisations, both in Australia and Indonesia.

-As a globally recognized scholar, Morwood is known for his interdisciplinary projects that have embraced various media avenues to promote archaeology to the public.
-His publications communicate the excitement of archaeological discovery to the wider audience.
-His scientific research encourages the use of high-profile discoveries to promote archaeology.
-He is also recognised for his enthusiastic and high-quality training of students and post-doctoral scholars.
-His former students hold high-level government posts and academic positions throughout Australia and in other countries where he has conducted research.